The Twice-Exceptional Adult

 Dr. Wilkes: As I mentioned above, sometimes parents see their own struggles being mirrored in the school struggles or social/emotional issues of their children.
 The pain of their children can trigger pain in the parent that is calling to be acknowledged.

 Sometimes adults find that as their roles at work expand, their learning challenges prevent them from being as productive and effective as they would like to be.
-An adult with ADHD might struggle with tasks requiring strong executive functioning skills such as: organization, focus, attention to details, emotional regulation, memory, etc. Adults with poor executive functioning skills might also struggle with the tasks of daily living such as keeping a household organized, and paying bills in a timely manner.
+An adult with ADHD might struggle with tasks requiring strong executive functioning skills such as organization, focus, attention to details, emotional regulation, memory, and more.
+Adults with poor executive functioning skills might also struggle with the tasks of daily living such as keeping a household organized, and paying bills in a timely manner.
 Those professional and home life challenges might prompt an adult to seek diagnosis and coaching.

 Dr. Peters: How does a diagnosis of a 2e condition as an adult affect their personal and professional life and what do they need to know?

 Dr. Wilkes: Once adults are diagnosed with the gifts and challenges of being twice-exceptional, it enables them to better understand the challenges that have held them back from fully realizing their passions.
-There is a great sense of validation and relief in that new-found understanding, and by exploring that diagnosis with a therapist or coach trained in working with adults who are twice-exceptional, that client has the potential of improving their personal and professional life.
+There is a great sense of validation and relief in that newfound understanding, and by exploring that diagnosis with a therapist or coach trained in working with adults who are twice-exceptional, that client has the potential of improving their personal and professional life.

 Dr. Wilkes: I would suggest that any adult who is questioning whether they have a learning disability or other diagnosis that is impeding their personal life or their professional life should meet with a therapist or coach who specializes in twice-exceptionality.
 Together you can explore your gifts and challenges, and that person can recommend an assessment center that specializes in the appropriate assessments for twice-exceptional adults.